 A conclusion that a more embodied society would be a more balanced society is evident.
 So what are the practical steps to re-inventing the over-intellectualised, even sterile, somatically and sensually impoverished institutions that we’ve built?
 And how can different disciplines contribute to that?
-We engage with collective reflection and experimentation around these questions at our Events as well as with our work at Foresta Academy.
+We engage with collective reflection and experimentation around these questions at our Research in Public, Events as well as with our work at Foresta Academy.

 Images of works by the artist Francis Upritchard we took at Biennale di Venezia 2017